codicevitae/python-pi/Week_2/Lesson_3/README.md

     - String
     - Boolean

-2. Writen an assignment statement to assign the variable *happy* to the sentance:
+2. Writen an assignment statement to assign the variable *happy* to the sentence:

     `"We can't all follow the green light", said Felicity.`

-    Print your variable out, does the sentance look correct?
+    Print your variable out, does the sentence look correct?

 3. Write an assignment statement to set your current age, in years, to the nearest month.
 Print your variable, does it look correct?
 How could you round it to the nearest year?